 - Calls are not traced or identified in any way.

-- Website and mobile app reports are sanitised of any identifying internet routing addresses.
+- Website and mobile app reports are sanitised to remove any identifying internet routing addresses.

 - IPs are allocated a code number (or PIN number for the website/app):